SystemsApproach/sdn/preface.rst

 world-view, one that comes with a new software stack.
-This book is organized around that new stack, with the goal of presenting a top-to-bottom tour of SDN without leaving any significant gaps that the reader might suspect can only be filled with magic or some expert's secret sauce.
+This book is organized around that new stack, with the goal of presenting a top-to-bottom tour of SDN without leaving any significant gaps that the reader might suspect can only be filled with magic or proprietary code.

 An important aspect of meeting this goal is to use open source.
 We do this in large part by taking advantage of two community-based